Karenxzr/IDHmut/README.md

 ## 2. Training Model

 After tiling the slides, we can start training models.

-A csv file for --df_path is also required.
+Prepare a csv file for --df_path is required.
 Example can be found in csv folder with name of training.csv.
 Basically, three columns are required: 1. label column, use --y_col to assign label name; 2.
 'Path': paths for storing all tiles from each slide; 3.
 'Train_Test': containing values of 'Train'/'Validation'/'Test'.
 Train and Validation are required.

+Some important arguments:

+'--result_dir', type=str': folder path for save model

+'--df_path': path to meta data

+'--gpu': at least two gpus are required, default is '0,1,2,3'

+'--patch_n': patch number to sample for each slide during each iteration

+'--balance': weights for balancing loss function for each class; default is 0.5.
+If weighting loss function for class imbalancement, --balance_training_off is suggested

+'--balance_training': used to balance class imbalancement during training.
+Will automatically sample the same number of samples for each class.
+Suggest leaving --balance as default

+'--CNN' choose from resnet and densenet

+'--y_col' label name shown in csv file

+'--freeze_batchnorm' suggest to set this for more stable results

+'--pooling': select from attention, max and mean for aggregating embedding layers of tiles from one slide

+'--A' if set pooling as attention, set a number to A for number of nodes in attention network.
+Default is 16.

+Example Codes:

 `python3 Train.py --result_dir ‘/path/for/model’ --df_path ‘/path/to/metadata.csv’ --workers 16 --CNN densenet --no_age --patch_n 200 --spatial_sample_off --n_epoch 100 --lr 0.00001 --optimizer Adam --use_scheduler --balance 0.5 --balance_training --freeze_batchnorm --pooling mean --notes model0`